This startup is helping food app delivery workers start their own damn delivery companies – TechCrunch

 TC: How does this whole thing scale?
 Are you collecting data that you hope will inform future products?

 ND: We definitely want to use tech to empower [shoppers] instead of control them.
-But [our CTO and third cofounder Tom Schoellhammer] came from Google doing search there, and eventually we [expect to] recommend similar stores, or [extend into] beauty or pet other local services.
+But [our CTO and third co-founder Tom Schoellhammer] came from Google doing search there, and eventually we [expect to] recommend similar stores, or [extend into] beauty or pet other local services.
 Grocery delivery is one obvious place where the market is broken, but where you want a trusted person involved, and you’re in the flow when people are looking for something [the opportunity opens up].
 Shoppers’ knowledge of their local operation zone can be leveraged much more.